 I intend to ride that wave.
 I’m caught inside, down the face, wiped out, goofy footed.
 I’m hanging ten, hanging loose.
 I’m gnarly, frothing, stoked.

-I’m right there with you watching Love Actually, The Holiday, indulging my senses in the emotional catharsis that a good movie will deliver.
+I’m right there with you watching Love Actually, The Holiday, indulging my senses in the emotional catharsis that any good movie will deliver.
 I won’t shy away from the guilty glittery pleasures of the Victoria’s Secret Show, the Kardashians Christmas Special.

 But I will at some point stop, and watch Leonardo DiCaprio’s environmental enlightener Before The Flood.